-“Bolton being a fast-growing community, diverse community and an accepting community, I thought it would be the perfect place to introduce Chatime,” said Dovelin.
+“Bolton is a fast-growing community, a diverse community and an accepting community.
+I thought it would be the perfect place to introduce Chatime,” said Dovelin.

-Since opening in the midst of COVID-19 shutdowns, they have faced additional challenges.
+Since opening in the midst of the COVID-19 shutdowns, they have faced additional challenges.

 They wanted to have a large grand opening that summer that had to be scaled down, and as soon as Dovelin felt the community was starting to get to know Chatime, the Omicron wave happened.

 He said they struggled through this wave.
-They saw sales reduce and couldn’t afford to hire more staff they needed.
+They saw sales reduced and couldn’t afford to hire more staff they needed.